Early Childhood Care and Education Scheme (ECCE)

 How the ECCE scheme is provided

-If your child attends a half-day or “sessional” service, such as a playschool, naíonra, Montessori or parent and toddler group, the normal pattern for the free pre-school year is 3 hours a day, 5 days a week, over the school year.
-If your child attends for more than 3 hours, you will be charged for the extra time.
+If your child attends a half-day or “sessional” service, such as a playschool, naíonra, Montessori or parent and toddler group, the normal pattern for the free ECCE scheme school year is 3 hours a day for 5 days a week over the school year.
+If your child attends for more than this, you will be charged for the extra time.

 Content and quality of service

-Childcare services taking part in the ECCE scheme must provide an appropriate pre-school educational programme which adheres to the principles of Síolta, the national framework for early years care and education.
+Childcare services taking part in the ECCE scheme must provide an appropriate pre-school educational programme which adheres to the principles of Síolta and Aistear, the national frameworks for early years care and education.
 Síolta co-ordinators and staff of the local City/County Childcare Committee (CCC) will support participating services with assistive visits and advice.

 The website of the Department of Children, Equality, Disability, Integration and Youth has further information on the ECCE scheme.